redeyes/redeyes/README.md

 i : C => B
 ```

 You can't do it!
 The most problematic function is `g`, which promises to return an `A` given a `IsoSet[B, C]`.
-But since function equality is undefined, there's no way to keep this promise (try it if you don't believe me!).
+But since function equality is undefined, there's no way you can keep this promise (try it if you don't believe me!).

 Thus, for an invertible `Applicative`, we can't compose function application, which means we're forever doomed to functions of arity 1.